bkauf/next-store/README.md

     ```

 1. Create the database schema and load the sample files
-    Run the following commands from the root directory of the repo where the first_99_objects.json file is located.
+    by running the following script from the root directory of the repo where the first_99_objects.json file is located.

     ```sh